Cameron Offices

-The Cameron Offices are a series of former government offices commissioned by the National Capital Development Commission and designed by John Andrews in the Brutalist structuralism style of architecture.
+The Cameron Offices are a group of former government offices commissioned by the National Capital Development Commission and designed by John Andrews in the brutalist structuralism style of architecture.
 The offices were constructed between 1970 and 1976 and partially demolished during 2007–08.
-They are located in the Belconnen Town Centre, in the district of Belconnen, located in Canberra, in the Australian Capital Territory, Australia.
+They are located in the Belconnen Town Centre, which itself is located in the district of Belconnen in Canberra, Australian Capital Territory.

-During their thirty-year life cycle, the Cameron Offices primary occupant was the Australian Bureau of Statistics.
-Three wings (3, 4 and 5) and the pedestrian bridge, from the initial nine wings, remain.
-Wing 3 was previously occupied by the government agency responsible for superannuation administration, Commonwealth Superannuation Corporation.
-Wings 4 and 5 have been converted from government offices into student accommodation for the nearby University of Canberra.
+During their thirty-year lifespan, the primary occupant of the offices was the Australian Bureau of Statistics.
+Today, only three of the original nine wings (3, 4 and 5) and the pedestrian bridge remain.
+Wing 3 was previously occupied by Commonwealth Superannuation Corporation (CSC), the organisation responsible for providing superannuation products and services to government employees.
+Wings 4 and 5 have since been converted from government offices into student accommodation for the nearby University of Canberra.

 Design and construction

 The Cameron Offices were the first major buildings to be built in Belconnen.
 They formed part of the original town plan, in which the aim was to provide a relatively compact pedestrian-oriented scheme on a north–south axis following the slope of the land from housing to the south through the office areas, transport interchange and shopping centre on to the man-made Lake Ginninderra, which was to have cultural buildings and housing along its shore.

 Andrews was chosen by Sir John Overall of the National Capital Development Commission as the architect, mainly on the recommendation of Professor Gordon Stephenson.
 Andrews, who was a professor of architecture at the University of Toronto at the time, returned to Australia specifically to undertake the project.
 Andrews wished to create a truly Australian modern large-scale building suited to Australian conditions, something that he believed had not been achieved at that time.
 It was designed to accommodate approximately 4,000 public servants.

 Built over a 6 acre site, the complex was constructed with in-situ concrete – much of the Mall, and precast concrete (mostly post-tensioned) – the office wings, with precasting being done on site.